SrijanSriv211/AOs/README.md

 A Command-line utility for improved efficiency and productivity.

-It is Simple and Powerful, capable of easing many tasks such as calculation, and opening any app such as onedrive and onenote just from the command line.
+It is Simple and Powerful, capable of easing many tasks such as calculation, and opening any app installed on the host machine just from the command line.

 > Note:
 > ---